 If you're in a Medicare plan, review these notices your plan sends you each fall:

-If you don't get these important documents, contact your plan.
+If you don't receive these important documents, contact your plan.